What makes it special to be a developer for an open source software?

 Philosophy of power to the user

 Another reason to work for an open source software can be to be able to build software that benefits the user in the first place.
-Open source software works with open standards to avoid the dependance on a provider.
+Open source software works with open standards to avoid the dependence on a provider.
 As the code is publicly available, the users can modify and enhance the software to their needs and even redistribute it.
 Because of this underlying principle of peer production and mass collaboration, even if a profit making company is behind the development of an open source solution, it is incentivized to create a sustainable software for the end user.

 Advantages of working as a developer at OpenProject